tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! note "Question"
     Why is this section so complicated?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Finding small plasmids is difficult for many reasons!
 This paper has a nice summary: On the (im)possibility to reconstruct plasmids from whole genome short-read sequencing data. doi: https://doi.org/10.1101/086744

 !!! note "Question"
     Why can PacBio sequencing miss small plasmids?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Library prep size selection

 !!! note "Question"
     We extract unmapped Illumina reads and assemble these to find small plasmids.
 What could they be missing?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Repeats that have mapped to the PacBio assembly.

 !!! note "Question"
     How do you find a plasmid in a Bandage graph?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         It is probably circular, matches the size of a known plasmid, has a rep gene...

 !!! note "Question"
     Are there easier ways to find plasmids?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Possibly.
 One option is the program called Unicycler which may automate many of these steps. https://github.com/rrwick/Unicycler

 ## Correct